-The Stow Recreation Commission and Conservation Commission make every effort to accommodate people with disabilities, physically and programmatically.
+The Stow Recreation Commission and Conservation Commission seek to accommodate people with disabilities, both physically and programmatically.
 In addition, we recognize that an increasing percentage of Stow residents are seniors who are likely to need appropriate access to open space and recreation areas, including trails with gentle grades and wider surfaces.
 This need was documented by the survey that was completed as part of this Open Space and Recreation Plan.
-The Section 504 (of the Americans with Disabilities Act (ADA)) Self-Evaluation of Stow's park, recreation and conservation land indicate that relatively few accommodations exist to provide full access to these areas for people with disabilities, although significant improvements have been made since the last Stow Open Space and Recreation Plan in 2016.
+The Section 504 (of the Americans with Disabilities Act (ADA)) Self-Evaluation of Stow's park, recreation and conservation lands carried out by professional staff from the Conservation Dept and Recreation Dept. indicate that relatively few accommodations exist to provide full access to these areas for people with disabilities, although significant improvements have been made since the last Stow Open Space and Recreation Plan in 2016.
+All facilities were inventoried using the facility inventory form found in Appendix G of the Open Space and Recreation Planners Workbook.
+A disabled resident provided assistance with the evaluation of the feasibility of enhancing trail access at Stow Town Forest/Gardner Hill, one of our largest properties and the Council on Aging Director was also involved in the review.
+Full evaluation forms are included below for major Recreation Properties and summaries are provided for Conservation Properties with limited facilities.
 The evaluation results are shown below along with a transition plan for corrective action, if any.

 Since 2016, the Town, through its Recreation Commission, has retrofitted the Pine Bluffs/Town Beach facility to expand accessibility, including creating a viewing platform at Town Beach and upgraded bathrooms.
 In addition, Town Center Park was created and opened in 2019 with an accessible parking lot and fully accessible ADA path down to Minister's Pond in a collaborative effort between the Recreation Department and the Conservation Department.
-The Town Conservation Department is also currently using ARPA funds to create adaptive raised bed gardens at the Town's community gardens at Captain Sargent Conservation Area.
+In 2023, the Town Conservation Department used ARPA funds to create adaptive raised bed garden plots at the Town's Community Gardens at Captain Sargent Conservation Area.
+These garden plots are designed to be used by those with standing or other mobility issues - allowing gardeners to work from chairs and with a dedicated raised water supply pump and compost area.
+Together these three projects have significantly increased accessibility but we know that continued efforts are needed.